PoisotLab/ms_metaweb_transfer/manuscript.md

 ## Data cleanup, discovery, validation, and thresholding

-- carry over the European metaweb subset as having either P=0 or P=1
+Once the probabilistic metaweb for Canada has been produced, we followed a number of data inflation steps to finalize it.

-- search in GLOBI: found approx. 360 interactions we predicted, and 30 we didn't
+First, we extracted the subgraph corresponding to the 17 species shared between the European and Canadian pools, and replaced these interactions with a probability of 0 (non-interaction) or 1 (interaction).
+This represents a minute modification of the infered network (about 0.8% of all species pairs from the Canadian web), but ensures that are directly re-using knowledge from Europe.

-- addition of GLOBI data as having P=1
+Second, we looked for all species in the Canadian pool known to the Global Biotic Interactions (GLOBI) database **REF**, and extracted their known interactions.
+Because GLOBI functions as an aggregator of interactions, it is not a *networks* data source, and therefore the only information we can reliably extract from it is that a species pair *was reported to interact at least once*.
+This last statement should yet be taken with caution, as some sources in GLOBI (*e.g.* **TK**) are produced though text-mining, and therefore do not document direct evidence of the interaction.
+Nevertheless, should the predictive model work, we would expect that a majority of interactions known to GLOBI would also be predicted.
+After performing this check, we set the probability of all interactions known to GLOBI (**CHECK 350** total, **CHECK 36** novel) to 1.

-- @Cirtwill2021BuiFoo, but the cutoffs resulted in some species being lost, we kept a lower threshold so that all species retained at least one non-zero interaction
+Because the confidence interval on the infered trait space are probably an over-estimate, we decided to apply a thresholding step to the interactions. @Cirtwill2021BuiFoo highlight a number of strategies to threshold probabilistic networks.
+We performed a full analysis of the effect of various cutoffs, and as they either resulted in removing to few interactions, or removing enough interactions that species started to be disconnected from the network, we set the threshold for a probability equivalent to 0 to the largest possible value that still allow all species to have at least one interaction with non-zero probability.

 ## Implementation and code availability

-The entire pipeline was implemented in *Julia* 1.6 REF, and is available under the permissive MIT License at DOI.
-The taxonomic cleanup steps are done using `GBIF.jl`.
-The network embedding and analysis is done using `EcologicalNetworks.jl` REF.
-The phylogenetic simulations are done using `PhyloNetworks.jl` REF and `Phylo.jl` REF.
+The entire pipeline was implemented in *Julia* 1.6 [@Bezanson2017JulFre], and is available under the permissive MIT License at DOI.
+The taxonomic cleanup steps are done using `GBIF.jl` [@Dansereau2021SimJl].
+The network embedding and analysis is done using `EcologicalNetworks.jl` [@Banville2021ManJl; @Poisot2019EcoJl].
+The phylogenetic simulations are done using `PhyloNetworks.jl` [@Solis-Lemus2017PhyPac] and `Phylo.jl` [@Reeve2016HowPar].
 Complete `Project.toml` and `Manifest.toml` files specifying the full tree of dependencies are available alongside the code.
-The entire pipeline runs comfortably on a laptop.

 # Results